 Shareholders may opt to vote by appointing the Chairman of the Annual Meeting as their proxy.
-A copy of the proxy form can be found here [insert link to the proxy form].
+A copy of the proxy form may be found and downloaded from the website of the Corporation at www.robinsonsretailholdings.com.ph.
 Please send a scanned copy of the duly accomplished proxy form on or before May 3, 2021 either by electronic mail to corpsec@robinsonsretail.com.ph or a hard copy to the Office of the Corporate Secretary, 4th Floor, Robinsons Retail Head Office, 110 E. Rodriguez Jr., Avenue, Libis, Quezon City.
 We are not soliciting proxies.